Let’s talk about how to have a healthy mentality

 A smart workout routine is a wonder cure for bettering your physical and mental health.
 People weren’t made to be stationary.

-To maintain both body and mind function and keep away diseases, such as heart disease or other problems, you need an appropriate amount of physical activity; both too much and too little exercise can be harmful to the body.
+To maintain both body and mental function and keep away diseases, you need an appropriate amount of physical activity.
+Both too much and too little exercise can be harmful to your body.

 Exercise raises levels of brain chemicals that are beneficial to health, such as serotonin, dopamine, and noradrenaline.
 These chemicals can lessen the effects of chronic stress and sadness.

-Try to regard exercise as a daily tool to broaden your thinking, relieve stress, and find happiness rather than seeing it as a medical instrument for weight loss, disease prevention, and longevity—all positive factors that manifest over time.
+Try to regard exercise as a daily tool to broaden your thinking, relieve stress, and find happiness rather than seeing it as a medical instrument for weight loss, disease prevention, and longevity—all of which are positive factors that will happen over time.

 33. Treat everyone with kindness